MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-office-scripts-settings.md

 # Manage Office Scripts settings

 Office Scripts‎ allows users to automate tasks by recording, editing, and running scripts in ‎Excel‎ on the web. ‎Office Scripts‎ works with Power Automate, and users run scripts on workbooks by using the ‎Excel‎ Online (Business) connector.
-Admins must turn on Office Scripts in the Microsoft 365 admin center before users can access and use the feature.
+Microsoft 365 admins can manage Office Scripts settings from the Microsoft 365 admin center.

 ## Before you begin

 - To manage Office Scripts settings, you must be a Global admin.
 For more information, see [About admin roles](../add-users/about-admin-roles.md).
-- Ensure users in your organization have a license for one of the following:
+- Ensure users in your organization have a valid license for a Microsoft 365 or Office 365 commercial or EDU plan that includes access to Office desktop aps, such as one of the following:
     - Microsoft 365 Business Standard
     - Microsoft 365 Apps for business
     - Microsoft 365 Apps for enterprise